r-barnes/Barnes2016-ParallelPriorityFlood/tests/srtm_small/README.md

 =====================================================

 This is a small nine-tile subset of Region 3 which can be used for correctness testing of the algorithm.
-This layout file is called `srtm_r3_small.layout`.
+This layout file is called `srtm_small.layout`.

 Testing